snyk/driftctl/docs/new-resource.md

 }
 ```

-So as you can see this contains the logic to create the github client (it might be created outside the repository if it
-makes sense to share it between multiple repositories).
-It also get a cache so every request is cached.
+As you can see, this contains the logic to create the GitHub client (it might be created outside the repository if it makes sense to share it between multiple repositories).
-Driftctl sometimes needs to retrieve list of resources more than once, so we cache every request to avoid unnecessary call.
+driftctl, sometimes, needs to retrieve the list of resources more than once, so we cache each request to avoid unnecessary call.

 ### Enumerator

-This is used to build a resources list.
 Enumerators can be found in `pkg/remote/<providername>/<type>_enumerator.go`.
 It will call the cloud provider SDK to get the list of resources.

-Note that at this point resources should not be entirely fetched.
+Note that at this point, resources should not be entirely fetched and most of them will have empty attributes (e.g. only their id and type).
 Most of the resource returned by enumerator have empty attributes: they only represent type and terraform id.

-**There are exception to this**:
+**There are exceptions to this**:
-- Sometime, you will need some more information about resources to retrieve them using the provider they should be added to the resource attribute maps.
+- Sometimes, you will need more information about resources for them to be fetched in the `DetailsFetcher`.
+For those cases, you will add specific attributes to the map of data.
-- For some more complex cases, middleware needs more information that the id and type and in order to make classic run of driftctl coherent with a run with deep mode activated,
-these informations should be fetched manually by the enumerator using the remote sdk.

-Note that we use the classic repository to hide calls to the provider sdk.
-You will probably need to at least add a listing function to list you new resource.
+- For complex cases (e.g. middlewares) where you would need driftctl to run as expected in deep and non-deep mode, you would need to enumerate resources as well as to fetch manually specific attributes, using the remote SDK, before adding them to the map of data.

-You should use an already implemented Enumerator as example.
+You can use an already implemented Enumerator as example.

-For example when implementing ec2_instance resource you will need to add a ListAllInstances() function to `repository.EC2Repository`.
+For example, to implement `aws_instance` resource you will need to add a `ListAllInstances()` function to `repository.EC2Repository`.

-It will be called by the enumerator to retrieve the instances list.
+Bear in mind it will be called by the Enumerator to retrieve the list of instances.

 Enumerator constructor could use these arguments:
-- an instance of `Repository` that you will use to retrieved information about the resource
+- an instance of `Repository` that you will use to retrieve information about the resource
 - the global resource factory that should always be used to create a new `resource.Resource`

-Enumerator then need to implement:
+Enumerator then needs to implement:
-- `SupportedType() resource.ResourceType` that will return the constant you defined in the type file at first step
+- `SupportedType() resource.ResourceType` that will return the constant you defined in the type file
-- `Enumerate() ([]*resource.Resource, error)` that will return the resource listing.
+- `Enumerate() ([]*resource.Resource, error)` that will return the list of resources

 ```go
 type EC2InstanceEnumerator struct {